aminfazy/DL_steganalysis/README.md

 or else make the corresponding changes to the paths in the fnet.py

-To run the graph using tensorboard
+To run the graph using tensorboard:

     save the events file in Graph dir and run the following command: tensorboard --logdir Graph